Koj-Kyo/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Mon Jan 13 2025
+Last update on Thu Jan 16 2025

-**353 day before 2026 ⏱** days before new years
+**350 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with cruelty, by Gabot ❤️